xsyncio/sierra-dev/docs/index.md

-# Sierra SDK - Modern Invoker Framework
+# Sierra Dev - Modern Invoker Framework

-**Sierra SDK** is a modern, production-grade package manager and development framework for creating and managing investigation invoker scripts for the Sierra platform.
+**Sierra Dev** is a modern, production-grade package manager and development framework for creating and managing investigation invoker scripts for the Sierra platform.

 !!! tip "First Time Here?"
-    👋 **New to Sierra SDK?** Start with our [Welcome Guide](welcome.md) - it's designed for complete beginners!
+    👋 **New to Sierra Dev?** Start with our [Welcome Guide](welcome.md) - it's designed for complete beginners!

 ## 🚀 Key Features